The glossary defines terms you encounter as you use the Schoolwork User Guide.

 A task assigned through a web URL.
 For example, a web link URL or file share link URL.
 See also activity.

 A school account is a Managed Apple ID used to sign in to a personal device, sign in to a shared device, or to access Apple services and portals (for example, iCloud, iTunes U, Apple School Manager and Schoolwork).
-School accounts are owned and controlled by a school or education authority.
+School accounts are owned and controlled by a school or district.
 The institution can reset passwords, limit purchasing and communications, and set up role-based administration.

 Note: A school account is referred to as a Managed Apple ID in the Schoolwork User Guide for teachers.

 The Share button is available in many apps, giving you an easy way to share all kinds of documents and other files.
-Sharing options depend on the type of item you are sharing, how you customise the Share menu and the sharing destination.
+Sharing options depend on the type of item you are sharing, how you customise the Share menu, and the sharing destination.

 The amount of time you spend working on an assigned Handout activity on your iPad.
+Schoolwork only reports time spent for progress-reporting app activities.